 A patient engagement platform unites the features of diverse engagement tools that meet patients’ expectations best.
 These are:

-- Integration with the implemented EHR solution and healthcare CRM.
+- Integration with the implemented EHR solution and CRM for healthcare.

 - In-built communication tools.
 This feature allows patients to reach out to their provider 24/7.
 For this matter, a chatbot makes an optimal solution.
 These virtual assistants, representing one of the embodiments of natural language processing in healthcare, can respond to patients’ questions in a comprehensible language or refer them to a relevant specialist.
 For example, teledermatology apps can use chatbots linked with medical image analytics tools to triage patients based on their images, videos, and symptoms logs.

 - Scheduling a real or virtual visit via a telehealth solution integrated with the platform or a virtual hospital.

 - Patient education.
 Some engagement platforms made it one of their key competitive benefits.
 For instance, BuddyHealthcare provides educational videos for diverse stages of a hospital stay associated with a surgery.
 Using their mobile app, patients may consult on medication, fasting, post-operation exercises, and more.